Tuesday, 2 December 2025

 • Return to your intention regularly to stay aligned with purpose.

-• Nurture relationships as carefully as you build technology or strategy.
+• Nurture relationships as carefully as you manage your money, build technology or strategy.

-• Find balance in moderation - have fun, enjoy life, party - build relationships with people outside the business.
+• Find balance in moderation - have fun, enjoy life, party - look after your family and build relationships with people outside the business.

 Remember: your inner state shapes your outer impact – be kind to yourself and be compassionate to others.